You can make Cub Scout day camp or twilight camp a fun and memorable learning experience for everyone involved.

 You want the Cub Scouts to have the opportunity to experience all activities that camp has to offer.

-Shooting sports, archery, slingshots, a rope bridge, a rock wall, soccer, whiffle ball, ultimate Frisbee, beep ball and more get them moving and having fun.
+Archery, slingshots, a rope bridge, a rock wall, soccer, whiffle ball, ultimate Frisbee, beep ball and more get them moving and having fun.

 Don’t forget to engage the mind as well, with STEM activities and handicrafts.
 A mix of physical and mental activities will give the Cub Scouts enough variety to long to come back annually.
 You will see the results in the survey response comments.
 Much can be discussed about activity stations, but the biggest take away is to keep with your theme.